jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 15. Leave the Teams Admin Center Open for the next steps

-You have successfully created the Sales CQ call queue and added Alex Wilber as an agent
+You have successfully created the Sales CQ call queue and added Isaiah Langer as an agent

 Now we will Create an Auto attendant and direct one of the options to send calls to our Sales CQ call queue.
 This will ready the Microsoft 365 Auto Attendant to become functional.